 When to visit: Whenever.
 Summer is probably best because the days are long (it doesn’t get dark until after 9.30 pm).
 Spring is a good time to visit, especially if you’re after the mountain views, as there is still lots of snow around.
 Mountain areas like Queenstown and Wanaka obviously look great in winter but the days are short and the roads can be icy.
 Autumn is also a good time to visit due to the colourful leaves and settled weather.

 I may be a little biased with this last one, as I’m from (and live in) New Zealand, but the South Island really is one of the best places in the world to travel.
-I’ve been exploring it in depth for the last year or so and have found so many great places to visit.
+I’ve been exploring it in depth for the last few years and have found so many great places to visit.
 From the pristine waters of the Marlborough Sounds to the snow-capped mountains of the interior (and so many places in between), the South Island is the ultimate “viewpoint destination”.
 What does that mean exactly?
 Well, there are countless viewpoints looking out over some incredible scenery.
 Often you don’t even have to walk far to see them.
 Having said that, hiking really is something you should enjoy if you’re thinking of visiting this part of New Zealand.
 There are several multi-day treks, but you can see some beautiful landscapes if you’re willing to walk for a couple of hours.
 Then you have the towns and cities – the best of which can be found in Otago (Dunedin, Oamaru, Arrowtown).

 If you have two weeks to explore the South Island I’d recommend renting a car or campervan and hitting the road as soon as you land in Christchurch (the usual point of arrival).
 Head up to Kaikoura to see the whales and the surreal coastal scenery on the short hike from Keane Point to South Bay.
 From there travel up to Picton and do some hiking before driving through the Marlborough Sounds on some of New Zealand’s most scenic roads.
 Continue around to Golden Bay (specifically Totaranui) to see some of the country’s best beaches and then make your way down to the West Coast where you’ll see glaciers and mountains.
 Drive all the way down to Haast and then inland to Wanaka and Queenstown (via several waterfalls).